grafana/metrictank/docs/tools.md

 analyzes the contents of your index
 limitations:
+ - assumes chunks are filled corresponding to the interval, doesn't account for sparse data or too-high resolution data
- - does not take into account series churn. more specifically, assumes each series has data for its entire defined retention
+ - does not take into account series churn. more specifically, assumes each series has data for its entire defined retention to properly handle churn, find the sweet spot for max-stale: a too aggressive (low) value will exclude series that have temporarily not received data due to an intermittent interruption a too loose (high) value may accidentally incorporate churn events, e.g. multiple series that are supposed to count for the same single 'logical' series that cycled onto a new name
+  -aggregations-file string
- - assumes chunks are filled corresponding to the interval, doesn't account for sparse data or too-high resolution data -aggregations-file string path to storage-aggregation.conf file (default "/etc/metrictank/storage-aggregation.conf") -archive-table string
+    	path to storage-aggregation.conf file (default "/etc/metrictank/storage-aggregation.conf")
+  -archive-table string